 Phillips CV.

-An example of "publication bias in situ": Alguacil and Silverman's (2004) study of smokeless tobacco
+Phillips CV.
+An example of "publication bias in situ": Alguacil and Silverman's (2004) study of smokeless tobacco and pancreatic cancer.

 Working Paper.
 May 2006.